Royals vs. Rockies Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- Jordan Lyles (0-9) will take the mound for the Royals, his 12th start of the season.
+- The Royals will send Daniel Lynch to the mound for his second start of the season.

 |Opponent